 Fleet priorities and motivators often stem from local initiatives.
 Yet for managers of multinational fleets, it’s crucial to discern the guiding factors of the provincial landscape to find commonalities that help guide the strategic implications of those goals.
-For a region-level examination, here are common themes on the minds of LATAM fleet managers.
+For a region-level examination, here are common themes on the minds of LATAM (Latin America) fleet managers.

-Mobility & Sustainability
+Mobility and Sustainability in LATAM

 LATAM is no stranger to the mobility movement as its solutions are arriving within the region.
 Fleet managers are taking on new responsibilities as the nature of their business and the market evolves.
 Ride-hailing, e-scooters, parking solutions and more are viable players in the region as cities look to eliminate pollution, decrease congestion and stay competitive with global technological innovations.